nus-cs2103-AY2223S1/tp/docs/team/rachaelsng.md

     * Added implementation details of the listing of tasks, students and lessons.

 * **Community**:
-  * Helped Team CS2103T-T14-2 find bugs during PE-D
+  * Helped Team CS2103T-T14-2 find bugs during PE-D.